Yt-dlp – [Announcement] Bun support is now limited and deprecated

 Looking ahead, this deprecation may serve as a cautionary template for other open-source projects navigating the increasingly fragmented JavaScript runtime landscape.
 As Bun matures and closes its Node.js compatibility gaps, the door may not be permanently closed — but for now, yt-dlp is drawing a pragmatic line.
 Users and contributors would be wise to watch the official GitHub repository for further deprecation timelines, and to treat this announcement as a clear signal: consolidate your yt-dlp workflows around stable, fully-supported runtimes before the window for a smooth transition narrows.

-What is Yt-dlp – [Announcement] Bun support is now limited and deprecated and why does it matter?
+What is Yt-dlp – [Announcement] Bun support is now limited and deprecated?

-Where can I find the latest updates on Yt-dlp – [Announcement] Bun support is now limited and deprecated?
+Where can I find more about Yt-dlp – [Announcement] Bun support is now limited and deprecated?

 💬